-- 1. Medications that lessen migraine pain:

-- Acetaminophen

-- Naproxen

-- Ibuprofen

-- Barbiturates

-- Narcotics

-- Dichloralphenazone

-- 2. Medications (triptans) that help prevent migraines by constricting blood vessels and interrupting the chain of chemical reactions believed to cause migraine headaches.

-- 3. Medications (CCRP monoclonal antibody) that interrupt or antagonize the effect of the calcitonin gene-related peptide (CGRP), which is a small protein found in the nerves in the head and neck and is involved in pain transmission.
+- 1. Medications that lessen migraine pain - Acetaminophen - Naproxen - Ibuprofen - Barbiturates - Narcotics - Dichloralphenazone - Medications that help prevent migraines by constricting blood vessels and interrupting the chain of chemical reactions believed to cause migraine headaches (triptans) - 3.
+CGRP mAbs are a new class of drugs used to prevent migraine headaches as well as decrease their pain and intensity.
+This class of drugs work by interrupting or antagonizing the effect of the calcitonin gene-related peptide (CGRP) which is a small protein found in the nerves in the head and neck and is involved in pain transmission.
 During migraine attacks, levels of CGRP increase and it is hypothesized that these proteins may be responsible for migraine attacks.
-There are two types of CGRP inhibitor medications:

-- Monoclonal antibodies: These are usually given as an injection over a series of months or quarterly and are used as a preventative.
-These drugs take longer to start working but are considered safe because there are few drug interactions, few side effects, they do not cross the blood brain barrier in high concentrations, and there is no real risk of kidney or liver
+There are two types of CGRP inhibitor medications: - Monoclonal antibodies: These are usually given as an injection over a series of months or quarterly and are used as a preventative.
+These drugs take longer to start working but are considered safe because there are few drug interactions, few side effects, they do not cross the blood brain barrier in high concentrations, and there is no real risk of kidney or liver damage.

-damage.
 Examples of CGRP inhibitors that are monoclonal antibodies and have been approved by the FDA for migraine prevention include:

-- Aimovig (erenumab-aooe).

-- Ajovy (fremanezumab).

-- Emgality (galcanezumab-gnlm).

-- Vyepti (eptinezumab-jjmr).

-- CGRP receptor antagonists (gepants): These are pills can be taken as a preventative or during a migraine attack to decrease pain.
+- Aimovig (erenumab-aooe) - Ajovy (fremanezumab) - Emgality (galcanezumab-gnlm - Vyepti (eptinezumab-jjmr) - CGRP receptor antagonists (gepants): These are pills can be taken as a preventative or during a migraine attack to decrease pain.
 These drugs work quickly because they penetrate the brain.
 However, because they are metabolized by the liver, they can potentially interact with other medications or cause liver damage.
-Examples of CGRP inhibitors that are receptor antagonists and have been approved by the FDA for migraine prevention and acute treatment include:
+Examples of CGRP inhibitors that are receptor antagonists and have been approved by the FDA for migraine prevention and acute treatment include: - Ubrelvy (ubrogepant) - Nurtec ODT (rimegepant sulfate)

-- Ubrelvy (ubrogepant).

-- Nurtec ODT (rimegepant sulfate).

 When migraine sufferers begin to experience headaches weekly, doctors will start to focus on other medications that may assist with migraine prevention.
 Acute medications should not be used for more than 10 days a month.
-If you have more than four headache days a month, it is important to look into ways to prevent future migraines.
+If you have more than 4 headache days a month, it is important to look into ways to prevent future migraines.

 Some people with chronic migraine headaches have also found medications typically prescribed for other chronic conditions can be effective.
 These medications include antidepressants, antihistamines, herbal medications, anti-seizure medications, and some blood pressure medications.

 Botulinum toxin injections have also been used to help with migraine prevention.